lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    from lightly.active_learning.config import SamplerConfig from lightly.openapi_generated.swagger_client import SamplingMethod

-   # we want an initial pool of 100 images
+   # we want an initial pool of 150 images
-   config = SamplerConfig(n_samples=100, method=SamplingMethod.CORESET, name='initial-selection')
+   config = SamplerConfig(n_samples=150, method=SamplingMethod.CORESET, name='initial-selection')
+   al_agent.query(config)
-   initial_selection = al_agent.query(config)
+   initial_selection = al_agent.labeled_set

-   # initial_selection contains now 100 filenames
+   # initial_selection now contains 150 filenames
+   assert len(initial_selection) == 150

-The query returns the list of filenames corresponding to the initial selection.
-Additionally, you will find that a tag has been created in the web-app under the name "initial-selection".
+The result of the query is a tag in the web-app under the name "initial-selection".
+The tag contains the images which were selected by the sampling algorithm.
 Head there to scroll through the samples and download the selected images before annotating them.
+Alternatively, you can access the filenames of the selected images via the attribute `labeled_set` as shown above.

 Active Learning Step
 ----------------------

 After you have annotated your initial selection of images, you can train a model on them.
-The trained model can then be used to figure out, with which images it has problems.
-These images can then be added to the labeled dataset.
+The trained model can then be used to figure out which images pose problems.
+This section will show you how these images can be added to the labeled dataset.

 To continue with active learning with Lightly, you will need the `ApiWorkflowClient` and `ActiveLearningAgent` from before.
 If you perform the next selection step in a new file you have to initialize the client and agent again.